 A survey conducted between 2007 and 2009 identified 23 different indigenous languages among California farmworkers.

-As of 2009, the U.S. Department of Defense had a total of 117,806 active duty servicemembers in California.
+In 2009, the U.S. Department of Defense had a total of 117,806 active duty servicemembers in California.
+Additionally, there were a total of 57,792 Reservists and Guardsman in California.

-As of September 2010, 123 California animals were listed as either endangered or threatened on the federal list.
+As of September 2010, 123 California animals were listed as either endangered or threatened on the federal list, along with 178 species of California plants.

 In 2010, California residents were ranked first among the states with the best average credit score of 754.